intel/hdcp/README.md

 >
 >drm/i915: [Add support for HDCP 1.4 over MST](https://lwn.net/Articles/824310/)
 >
->This repository was a wrapper on these APIs to facilitate other Intel project requirements.
+>This repository was developed as a wrapper for these APIs to facilitate other Intel project requirements.